Nishnawbe Aski Nation (NAN) Exhibit – Thunder Bay, 2021

 - Following a simple installation process, the walk-through exhibit offered visitors a unique and powerful experience, where they could learn about the different realities faced by First Nations Peoples at their own pace and engage with NAN staff on-site.

 - Since being used at the Wake the Giant Festival, the exhibit was set up at Pope John Paul II Senior Elementary School, a former residential school, for three days around National Day for Truth and Reconciliation.
-By creating a space for dialogue, the exhibit offered an opportunity to advance reconciliation and renew the relationship with Indigenous peoples.
+It is intended to be used at other events in 2022 to create awareness and inclusion for the First Nations community.

 - As a modular display, for future events, the elements could be reconfigured to either smaller or bigger footprints and be used either independently or with one another.
 The structures could also be updated with different visuals if needed.